 I left the workshop and found that my fears were eradicated.
 I already had all the knowledge of birth deep within my human instincts.
 All I needed was a little help remembering.
 I also left feeling hopeful because the class was being led by an independent 20-something who would be spreading this message of seemingly hidden peace to a generation hungry for truth.

-Hearing women speak about what a great support our work has been in regards to ‘unbecoming’ themselves, transforming life philosophy and dropping fear of unmedicated child birth, and instead searching deep and finding out they are meant to do this... puts a big smile on my face every time.
-Learning with an open mind is a constant in the midst of the world's never ending change.”
+Hearing women speak about what great support our work has been in regards to ‘unbecoming’ themselves, transforming life philosophy and dropping the fear of unmedicated childbirth, and instead searching deep and finding out they are meant to do this... puts a big smile on my face every time.
+Learning with an open mind is a constant in the midst of the world's never-ending change.”